overshard/analytics/README.md

 # Analytics

-A simple self-hostable analytics service with a straightforward API to track events from any source.
+A self-hostable analytics service with a straightforward API to track events from any source.

 ## Motivation